gyanesh-m/Sentiment-analysis-of-financial-news-data/README.md

 # Sentiment-analysis-of-financial-news-data
-This is part of a study oriented project for 6th sem 2016-2017
+This was developed as part of a study oriented project for 6th sem 2016-2017.
+It has been evolving since then.

 Currently it fetches all the urls and scrapes data from the google search results and news archives of
   * economictimes.indiatimes.com